-What is in our five year plan
+What is in our five year plan?

-As part of our planning process we consider:
+During our planning process we consider:

-the expectations and long term interests of our customers
+the expectations and long-term interests of Canberrans

 how best to operate and maintain a reliable network cost-effectively

-how we deliver services to our customers.
+how we deliver services to consumers.

-Capital costs – how we plan to invest for expansion of the network to service new developments and replacement of assets within the existing network as they reach the end of their useful lives, including costs of funds and depreciation.
+Capital costs – how we plan to invest for expansion of the network to service new developments and replacement of infrastructure within the existing network as they reach the end of their useful lives, including costs of funds and depreciation.

 Framework and approach